discrete-notes/discrete-notes.github.io/_posts/2020-11-26-SSS-report-2-compression.md

 above, but if you chose it smaller (say between 1 and 2), then you can prove that the configuration does not compress but expand!
-More precisely with such small $\lambda$ (but still larger than 1), at the end you have configuration whose diameter is at least a fraction of the *maximum* diameter.
+More precisely with such small $\lambda$ (but still larger than 1), at the end you have configuration whose perimeter is at least a fraction of the *maximum* perimeter.